C-H-Simpson/Roofpedia/README.md

 * Experimentation with augmentation methods.
 We found that adding in random augmentations to the sharpness of the imagery improved performance slightly.
 * We have a method of parallel prediction using a large number of CPUs rather than a GPU.
 Currently this relies on UK grid references, but can be modified for another CRS.
 (GPU still required for training)
 * K-fold cross validation of the confusion matrix.
+* We do not use the OpenStreetMap SlippyMap convention for tiling within the segmentation pipeline.
+Instead we use the native CRS of the input raster (OSGB36/EPSG27700) which we slice into 256x256 pixel images.

 ## Data preparation
 This version of the repo has additional requirements for data.